-Below was "John Caine's Famous Cosmopolitan" that listed on his ATwater Tavern menu. in 2018.
+Below was "John Caine's Famous Cosmopolitan" which was listed on his ATwater Tavern menu. in 2018.
 When I checked the link in 2020, it had been removed.
 In 2021, the entire drink menu was deleted from the website.

 1. There is an ingredient missing in his "John Caine's Famous Cosmopolitan" on his online ATwater Tavern menu.
 Do the ingredients appear to be an Absolut Cape Codder?

 2. On the menu below, Caine says he brought the recipe to San Francisco in 1987.
-However, the Cosmopolitan was already a "thing" in SF from 1981.
+However, the Cosmopolitan was already a "thing" in SF since 1981.